Table of Contents

 Colored labels for individual calendars make it easy to see which area of your life the event relates to.
 You can show or hide calendars so that you can focus on specific types of events.

 When used in an organization, Google Calendar lets you check your coworkers’ calendars next to yours.
 Inviting other people to your calendar is also very easy.
+But Google Calendar might not be the best option for employee team scheduling, for a bunch of reasons.

 You can choose to share the entire calendar or use the call option to add people to the event.